fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/std_cout.md

 <div class="note info">
 #### endl
 <i class="fas fa-info-circle"></i>
 You might have see examples on other sites that use `std::endl` instead of `\n`.
-This is almost always used incorrectly, because `std::endl` does not only outputs line break but also explicitly flushes the buffer, which is hardly ever needed.
+This is almost always used incorrectly, because `std::endl` does not only output line break but also explicitly flushes the buffer, which is hardly ever needed.
 Don't use it unless you know exactly what that means and you have a reason to do the flush.
 </div>

 Example